Haitian journey to Texas border starts in South America - NewsBreak

 Haitian journey to Texas border starts in South America

-TIJUANA, Mexico (AP) — Robins Exile downed a traditional meal of plantains and chicken at a restaurant run by Haitian immigrants, just a short walk from the walled border with the United States.
-He arrived the night before and went there seeking advice: Should he try to get to the U.S., or was it better to settle in Mexico?
+Robins Exile downed a traditional meal of plantains and chicken at a restaurant run by Haitian immigrants, just a short walk from the walled border with the United States He arrived the night before and went there seeking advice: Should he try to get to the U.S., or was it better to settle in Mexico?

 Discussion Monday at the Tijuana restaurant offered a snapshot of Haitians' diaspora in the Western Hemisphere that picked up steam in 2016 and has shown little sign of easing, demonstrated most recently by the more than 14,000 mostly Haitian migrants assembled around a bridge in Del Rio, a town of only 35,000 people.